+Most children with Dravet syndrome experience their first seizure by 6 months old.49 Now, you don’t have to wait!
 DIACOMIT is the only treatment specifically for seizures associated with Dravet syndrome in children as young as 6 months.
-It is indicated for patients 15 lb or more taking clobazam, and it is proven to significantly reduce generalized clonic or tonic-clonic seizures.1,2
+It is indicated for patients 15 pounds or more taking clobazam, and it is proven to significantly reduce generalized clonic or tonic-clonic seizures.1,2

 In two multicenter, randomized, double-blind, placebo-controlled trials, patients with Dravet syndrome on DIACOMIT experienced significantly fewer seizures than those on placebo.
-After two months on treatment, 58.1% of patients (n=31) saw a 75% or greater reduction in clonic or tonic-clonic seizures with 38.7% becoming seizure-free.1,2,16
+After two months on treatment, 58.1% of patients (n=31) saw a 75% or greater reduction in clonic or tonic-clonic seizures with nearly 39% becoming seizure-free.1,2,16 Results may vary.

 Response was defined as experiencing a greater than 50% decrease in the frequency of generalized clonic or tonic-clonic seizures, and statistical significance was measured with a Fisher Exact Test, generating a p value of p <0.0001.